From 7 October 2019, the Legal Services Regulatory Authority (LSRA) deals with complaints against solicitors.

 Privacy Statement for Complainants

-Contact Us (only complaints received prior to 7 October 2019)
+Contact Us (only for complaints received prior to 7 October 2019)

 Complaints and Client Relations Section, Law Society of Ireland, George's Court, George's Lane, Dublin 7.